ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: Experiments

 \subsection{Corrected values and robustness in ViF-SD2E}

-Table \ref{fig:ViF-SD2E_correction} gives the uncorrected and corrected errors in the train and the test errors in the test.
-The $N=3$ is set, which indicates that the exploration's outputs have been corrected three times in the movement space/subspace.
-It can be seen from Table \ref{fig:ViF-SD2E_robustN} that when $N=3$, the maximum tolerance of the XY-plane is about 3.644.
-And from Table \ref{fig:ViF-SD2E_correction} that after being corrected, the errors are concentrated at about 1.5.
-In the (A+B)/2, the corrected error is reduced to about 1/6 to 1/7 compared with the uncorrected error, and the test error is about half of the uncorrected error and about 3 times the correction.
-The above shows that although the correction has a slight error compared with the actual labels, the trained exploitation's generalization is not affected.
+Table \ref{fig:ViF-SD2E_correction} gives the uncorrected and corrected errors in the training and testing errors in the test.
+From Table \ref{fig:ViF-SD2E_correction}, that after being corrected, the errors are concentrated at about 1.5.
+In the (A+B)/2, the test error is about half of the uncorrected error and about three times the correction.
+Therefore, compared with traditional supervision, ViF-SD2E may make some experimental errors in training.
+But such small training errors seem to have little effect on the generalization ability (the supervised level can still be reached in testing) in the Table \ref{fig:ViF-SD2E_comparison} and Table \ref{fig:ViF-SD2E_correction}.
+In addition, Figure \ref{fig:ViF-SD2E_parameterAN} shows that when $N=1$, the decoding error will drop sharply; when $N=3$, the decoding error tends to be stable generally.
+These also imply that ViF-SD2E has strong robustness.
+Refer to the following analysis for maximum fault tolerance, and Figure \ref{fig:ViF-SD2E_movementspace-2} for spatial encoding.

-In Figure \ref{fig:ViF-SD2E_robust}, $R$ is the robust value, which is also called maximum fault tolerance.
-The robust values consists of $R_x=L/2^N$ on the X-axis, $R_y=B/2^N$ on the Y-axis and $R_{xy}=(R_x^2+R_y^2)^{1/2}$ (euclidean distance) on the XY-plane, as shown in Figure \ref{fig:ViF-SD2E_robust}.
-The maximum fault tolerance indicates the robustness between the given noisy values and real target labels.
-Table \ref{fig:ViF-SD2E_robustN} shows the maximum robust values of the ViF-SD2E from $N=0$ to $N=6$.
-When $N=0$, the robust value is the largest, where the original movement space is utilized and the learning is completely unsupervised.
-When $N>0$, the finger movement has the weak-signal 0/1 utilized, and the fault tolerance is gradually reduced because the space/subspace is divided to be smaller.
-Since $R$ is decreased exponentially, when $N\rightarrow+\infty$, the robust value $R$ tends to be 0, where the learning is completely supervised.
+In Figure \ref{fig:ViF-SD2E_robust}, $R$ is an evaluation value, which is also called maximum fault tolerance.
+Here, $R_x$, $R_y$ and $R_{xy}$ mainly depend on the sizes of the active space (length $L$ and width $B$).
+For prediction of the $x$-coordinate, the length $L$ will be equally divided into two segments ($N=1$), with each segment encoded as 0 and 1.
+Thus, the maximum fault tolerance of each segment is $R_x=L/2$.
+Next, we make predictions for each segment, and continue to divide them equally ($N=2$).
+Now, the maximum fault tolerance of each segment becomes $R_x=L/4$.
+Going forward continuously, $R_x=L/{2^N}$.
+Similarly, the maximum fault tolerance of $y$-coordinate is $R_y=B/{2^N}$.
+Finally, they are restored to a $xy$-plane, $R_{xy}=(R_x^{2}+R_y^{2})^{1/2}$ (Euclidean distance).
+Table \ref{fig:ViF-SD2E_robustN} shows the maximum fault tolerance $R$ from $N=0$ to $N=6$.
+The larger the $N$, the smaller the $R$, meaning that the robustness of the model becomes weak (therefore, the accuracy of the label is required to be further raised).